-This year’s Future of Retail Report is designed not only to help brands and retailers respond to the events of 2020, but also to build their business for 2021 and beyond.
+This Future of Retail 2021 trends report is designed not only to help brands and retailers respond to the events of 2020, but also to build their business for 2021 and beyond.
 In this report, you’ll be asked to honestly assess where you are as a company today and identify where your next key investments should be (for more details, check out our Retail Resilience Rubric at the back of this report).
-If you commit to organizational introspection and infrastructure redevelopment now, your company will be better equipped to weather—and thrive within—the unknown and unexpected.
+If you commit to organizational introspection and infrastructure redevelopment now, your company will be better equipped to weather, meet customer expectations and thrive within the unknown and unexpected.

-This report also contains the results of a live survey with 1,000 US online-shoppers with a 50/50 gender split.
-The survey was conducted in November 2020 in partnership with Suzy , the real-time, online consumer-polling platform.
+This retail trends report will give a deeper understanding of the key retail trends driving change plus it also contains the results of a live survey with 1,000 US online-shoppers with a 50/50 gender split.
+This consumer behavior survey was conducted in November 2020 in partnership with Suzy , the real-time, online consumer-polling platform.

 Published December 2020

-Retailers are applying machine learning and data aggregation tools to anticipate consumers’ needs based on situational or emotional contexts and provide service or product recommendations.
-This includes using data generated by mobile apps to create a unified view of members’ behaviors and preferences, as well as leveraging RFID and other technologies to detect items that shoppers are interacting with in order to target shoppers in the moment and drive incremental sales.
-It also encompasses taking targeted advertising offline with recognition technologies that allow brands to pinpoint and deliver the most relevant ads to specific consumers near physical point-of-purchase.Expert Consults
+Retailers are applying machine learning and data aggregation tools to anticipate consumer behaviors and needs based on situational or emotional contexts and provide service or product recommendations.
+This includes using data generated by mobile apps to create a unified view of a member's shopping behavior and preferences, as well as leveraging RFID and other technologies to detect items that shoppers are interacting with in order to target shoppers in the moment and drive incremental retail sales.
+It also encompasses taking targeted advertising offline with recognition technologies that allow brands to pinpoint and deliver the most relevant ads to specific connected consumers near physical point-of-purchase.Expert Consults

-To improve its overall customer experience, footwear manufacturer New Balance partnered with retail tech provider Aptos to deploy a new cloud data management system across its North American and European retail stores and offices.
-With Aptos’s SaaS product, New Balance is able to track each customer’s shopping journey and share this information across different internal teams, from marketing to inventory planning to channel management.
-By offering multiple teams a unified view of this intel, New Balances increases efficiencies while building a more seamless customer experience across its retail channels.
+To improve its overall customer experience, footwear manufacturer New Balance partnered with retail industry tech provider Aptos to deploy a new cloud data management system across its North American and European retail brick-and-mortar stores and offices.